heptarch/heptarch.github.io/drafts/quine.md

 q = \text{eval}(\ulcorner q \urcorner).
 $$

 The existence of such a fixed point follows from Kurt Gödel's famous [diagonal lemma](https://en.wikipedia.org/wiki/Diagonal_lemma), and $\text{eval}$ can be replaced by any partial recursive function.
-To be clear, the diagonal lemma is for predictates which are true or false, but it's easy to translate into the language of computable functions; this is called [Kleene's second recursion theorem](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem#Kleene's_second_recursion_theorem), where instead of a predicate, we have that for any partial recursive $Q: \mathbb{N}\times\mathbb{N}\to \mathbb{N}$, there is partial recursive function $p$ such that
+Technically, the diagonal lemma is for predictates which are true or false, but it's easy to translate into the language of computable functions using [Kleene's second recursion theorem](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem#Kleene's_second_recursion_theorem); instead of a predicate, we have that for any partial recursive $Q: \mathbb{N}\times\mathbb{N}\to \mathbb{N}$, there is partial recursive function $p$ such that

 $$
 p = \lambda y.
 Q(\ulcorner p \urcorner, y)